tytydraco/yessleep/out/If_you_find_an_old_N64_game_called_Desert_War_DO_NOT_PLAY_IT_part_4.md

 I had a handgun stored in a safe on my bedside table.
 I planned to retrieve it before I went to sleep, hoping that it would be transported back to video game land with me, hoping that it would be effective against the skeleton.
 However, I didn’t even make it out of my garage before I passed out.

 I was back on the same race course as before.
+Well, nearly the same.
+The movement of the asteroids seemed slightly choppier than before, the graphics—already poor—were even less detailed.
+But it was clearly the same track.

  I knew I could not win this level by conventional means.
 But my attempts to ram the skeleton’s rocket were ineffective—there was no collision detection, my rocket just passed right through his.

 What I needed to find was a power-up or a shortcut.
 I had played enough games that I knew what to look for.
 As I progressed along the course, I looked for an asteroid that looked slightly different, or a line of static on the track that could represent a hidden shortcut, but found nothing.
 I continued along, hoping I’d see something, but never did.
 Like the night before, I was about to cross the finish line, when the skeleton materialized in front of me and my rocket exploded.